 How to keep the washing machine seal clean and mould-free?

 Keep mould and mildew away from your washing machine by following a few easy steps:

-Leave the washing machine door open when you are not using it, especially after you have finished with the washing;
+Leave the washing machine door open when you are not using it, especially after you have finished washing;

 Another reason why mould and gel-like dirt might build up on the rubber seal is if you are constantly washing at low temperatures or use detergents excessively.
 Using the machine at temperatures of 40°C or less prevents proper rinsing of detergent residue, which facilitates mould, dirt and grease deposits on your gasket.